nettantra/llama-forms-react/README.md

   </a>
 </p>

-> A react form builder where we can implement a number of form fields without using any HTML tags.
-This comes with a dynamic and user-friendly UI.
-You just need to import LlamaForm from llama-form and enjoy an amazing form by JSON schema.
+> An HTML-free component for React form creation that employs a JSON structure to support a variety of form fields with a simple user interface.
+Simply import LlamaForm from llama-form to get a great form that is driven by JSON schema.

 **Content**